thephez/dash-docs/_includes/devdoc/guide_transactions.md

 As of Dash Core 0.12.2.x, a [minimum fee][/en/glossary/minimum-relay-fee]{:#term-minimum-fee}{:.term}(1,000 duffs following [DIP1][] activation) is required to broadcast a non-priority transaction across the network.
 Any transaction paying only the minimum fee should be prepared to wait a long time before there's enough spare space in a block to include it.
-Please see the [verifying payment section][section verifying payment] for why this could be important.

 Since each transaction spends Unspent Transaction Outputs (UTXOs) and because a UTXO can only be spent once, the full value of the included